 Still, the forces of secularism are no less religious in their orthodoxies than religious Jews or Born Again Christians.
 They simply worship at different temples.
 Collectively, Google and Apple and Facebook and AT&T and Comcast and Netflix are, for all practical purposes, the new religion of the state -- the new fascism.
 And like all fascists, they abhor freedom.

 Religion in secular Western societies is always the canary in the coal mine.
 The prohibition of worship in blue-state Covid-19 lockdowns is profane, an insult to human dignity and a full-frontal assault on freedom.
 But few in the blue states seem to notice or care enough to speak up.
-Recent mob violence and attacks on the liberal institutions of Western civilization by the illiberal institutional forces of woke culture -- academia, technomedia and blue state authoritarians -- are likewise profane and dangerous concessions to fascism, civil discourse and the rule of law be damned.
+Recent mob violence and attacks on the liberal institutions of Western civilization by the illiberal institutional forces of woke culture -- academia, technomedia, blue state authoritarians and their BLM/Antifa shock troops -- are likewise profane and dangerous concessions to fascism.
+Civil discourse and the rule of law be damned.
 Again, few in the blue states speak up.
-Apparently, nothing is profane when everything is profane, and the ends always justify the means.
+Apparently, nothing is profane when everything is already rendered profane, and the ends somehow always justify the means.